BinyamMamo/alx-interview/0x08-making_change/README.md

-# Making Change Project ✨
+# 💰 0x08.
+Making Change

-> "Why did the Mr. Bucks go to school?
-Because it wanted to get changed!" 🤣
+> "Why did Mr. Bucks go to school?
+Because it wanted to get changed!"

 ## Project Overview 🪶

 The Making Change project aims to solve the problem of determining the fewest number of coins needed to meet a given amount.
 By implementing a dynamic programming approach, the project efficiently computes the minimum number of coins required for a given total using a provided set of coin denominations.

-## 🔧 Requirements and Dependencies:
+## 🔧 Requirements and Dependencies

 - Python 3.4.3
 - PEP 8 style compliance